att/netarbiter/sds/install-kubeadm/README.md

 # To check if your master node is "Ready"
 #   (it may take a minute to get to the "Ready" status)
 kubectl get nodes

+# To check if all pods are "Running"
+kubectl get pods --all-namespaces
 ```
 Otherwise, take the following steps.